Ramaleela: Plot

-As the videos get televised, Officer Paulson Devassy gathers evidence of Mohanan's death that leads to Udayabhanu; especially a can of Red Bull that was used as a suppressor since Udayabhanu was very fond of the drink.
+As the videos get televised, Paulson Devassy gathers evidence of Mohanan's death that leads to Udayabhanu; especially a can of Red Bull that was used as a suppressor since Udayabhanu was very fond of the drink.
 Police later arrests him.
 It is revealed that televising Ramanunni's escape was his and Helena's plan to prove his innocence.
 Ramanunni goes on to win the election as an independent candidate.
 In a major twist, it turns out that it was actually Ramanunni who had assassinated Ambadi Mohanan with the help of a fellow CDP comrade Chandran.
 He accused Udayabhanu because of his role in his father's death.
 He explains to his mother that it was his duty to remove all obstacles from the CDP's path.
 His mother salutes Ramanunni, and he does the same back.